University of Hawai‘i

 Published experimental and computational studies of fragmentation of solids will aid in this new project, such as this paper.
 This material includes work supported by the Office of Naval Research.

-An Extensible High Energy Density Modeling Tool for Extreme Regimes
+An Extensible High Energy Density Modeling Tool for Extreme Regimes (see below)

 High Energy Density (HED) Physics implies the study of systems at very high pressures and temperatures.
 Our simulations address a critical need to understand the interaction between HED material headed by an X-ray Free Electron Laser (XFEL) beam and the surrounding liquid material.
 We also model the interaction of laser-produced protons with matter that is probed with the same XFEL beam located at the Stanford Linear Accelerator Center.